DisnutBot/Disnut/README.md

     * Use `requirepass` to secure Redis behind a password (preferably a long one)
     * Familiarise yourself with [Redis Security](http://redis.io/topics/security)
 2. Use `iptables` to secure your server from unintended open ports.
 In Ubuntu, `ufw` provides a friendlier interface to working with `iptables`.
-    * e.g. If your NodeBB is proxied, no ports should be open except 80 (and possibly 22, for SSH access)
+    * e.g. If your Disnut is proxied, no ports should be open except 80 (and possibly 22, for SSH access)

 ## License